Monday, September 9, 2013

 The Paula Deen saga has chewed up a huge amount of time in mainstream and social media, around the dinner table and at the proverbial water cooler.
 The issue, the person, the entanglements are all hard to resist – I'll admit to tweeting about her five times.
 (Six, when I finish this article and attempt to get some views.)

-The Food Network, Smithfield Foods, Walmart, Target, Caesars Entertainment, QVC, Novo Nordisk, Sears, Kmart, J. C. Penney and Random House have ended or suspended ties with Ms. Deen.
-These actions are linked to her admission (in a lawsuit deposition) of using the N-word 30 years ago.
+The Food Network, Smithfield Foods, Walmart, Target, Caesars Entertainment, QVC, Novo Nordisk, Sears, Kmart, J.C.
+Penney, and Random House have ended or suspended their ties with Ms. Deen.
+These actions are related to her admission in a lawsuit deposition that she used the N-word 30 years ago.

 Video apology number three was directed again, incredibly, to Matt Lauer.
 Deen and/or her public relations counsel must have been terrified of making an enemy of him.
 She said, “I was physically in no shape to come in and talk with you.
 The last 48 hours have been very, very hard.”
 Sorry for your pain, Paula.